Is construction an essential business?

 Defense

 While the fight against COVID-19 has captured much of our attention this year, other threats have not subsided.
-Defense agencies continue their work ensuring security, helped by the countless construction workers that oversee building and maintaining the necessary infrastructure.
+Defense agencies continue their work ensuring security, helped by the countless construction workers who oversee building and maintaining the necessary infrastructure.

 How individual states treat construction